- CLASS: Reptilia (Reptiles)

 AT THE ZOO

 The San Diego Zoo’s first slender-snouted crocodiles came to us from the North Carolina Zoological Park in 2002.
 Currently, the Zoo is home to a male named George.
-He responds to a color-coded target (yes, they see in color!) on the end of a pole.
-The wildlife specialist uses a bamboo pole for daily training purposes, then uses an actual buoy target on a stick for feeding and there is a difference in his reactions.
 George responds to his name, particularly if there is food involved.
-He often hunts at the front of the habitat, so people can see and hear the sound when he captures his fish.
+He often hunts at the front of the habitat, so people can see and hear the sound when he snatches his fish.

-Look for the slender-snouted crocodile next to the pygmy hippos in Lost Forest.
-It looks like they’re in the same exhibit, but never fear—there’s a glass panel to make sure these feisty neighbors remain friendly.
+Look for the slender-snouted crocodile habitat next to the pygmy hippos in Lost Forest.
+It looks like they’re in the same habitat, but never fear—there’s a glass panel to make sure these feisty neighbors remain friendly.

 The population of slender-snouted crocs is dwindling, mostly due to hunting for their meat and skin to make leather products such as shoes, belts, purses, and more.
 The endangered crocs are also losing more of their habitat as people move into their areas, and the increase of humans fishing for the same food that the crocs eat has caused problems for the crocs as well.
-Because we still know so little about this animal in the wild, more studies need to be done to learn what can be done to help them.
+Because we still know so little about these crocs, more studies need to be done to learn what can be done to help them.